Localization and flexibilization in symplectic geometry: Introduction

-\begin{localization-props} \item \textbf{Homotopy invariance:} The assignment $X \mapsto X_P$ preserves homotopy equivalences.
-In particular, while our description of $X_P$ depends on the CW presentation of $X$, a posteriori the homotopy type of $X_P$ depends only on the homotopy type of $X$.
+\begin{localization-props} \item \textbf{Homotopy invariance:} The assignment $X \mapsto X[p^{-1}]$ preserves homotopy equivalences.
+In particular, while the above description of $X[p^{-1}]$ depends on the CW presentation of $X$, a posteriori the homotopy type of $X[p^{-1}]$ depends only on the homotopy type of $X$.